SideQuest live in 30 minutes.

 Run the diagnostic check:

-It prints your license tier, QB realm ID, Gmail account, and runs a sample call against the demo catalog.
-Secrets are redacted in the output, so it's safe to paste into a support email.
+It prints your license tier, QB realm ID, Gmail account, runs a sample call against the demo catalog, and exercises the QB refresh-token chain end to end.
+If the token chain is dead it shows a "QuickBooks token needs reseeding" banner with the exact reseed command.
+Secrets are redacted, so it's safe to paste into a support email.

 Troubleshooting common Day-1 issues

-"Claude Desktop doesn't show 'qb-distributor' in the MCP list"
+"Claude Desktop doesn't show 'sidequest-automation' in the MCP list"

 (2) The JSON parses cleanly.
 Paste it into any JSON validator online to confirm.